rainyrecursion/java-tutorial/tutorial.md

 Refer to `RandomExample.java` for an example of how to use the various methods in the class.

-Refer to the [official Java documentation for `java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) for full details on all methods.
+Refer to the [official Java documentation for `java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) for full details on all methods